Informatics Education

-Informatics Education or Informatics Group (can also be called Informatics International College, Informatics College, Informatics Institute or simply Informatics) is an educational institution that caters mainly to students who wants to study Information Technology (IT) related courses.
-Informatics is also engaged as a franchisee and licensee for both computer and commercial training centers it also facilitates examination, it operates through higher education and corporate training segments.
+Informatics Education or Informatics Group (also called Informatics International College, Informatics College, Informatics Institute, or simply Informatics) is an educational institution that caters mainly to students who wants to study Information Technology (IT) related courses.
+Informatics is also engaged as a franchisee and licensee for both computer and commercial training centers.
+It also facilitates examination, and operates through higher education and corporate training segments.

 History

 Informatics was founded in 1983 with the name Bitec Computer Centre Pte Ltd. It commenced operations on August 15, 1983 using the business name Informatics Computer School.
 On December 13, 1988, the company changed its name to Informatics Holdings Pte Ltd. and to its present name when it was converted to a public limited company on March 19, 1993.
 It was listed in Singapore Stock Exchange (SGX) mainboard.
 Informatics also have affiliations with educational institution in various countries.

-In 1998 Informatics buys IT training firm, Informatics Holdings Ltd. has acquired an IT training and education specialist in the United Kingdom through a joint venture.
+In 1998, Informatics Holdings Ltd. acquired an IT training and education specialist in the United Kingdom through a joint venture.

 In May 2004, the company experienced a 70% fall in stock price when it was known that they were taking annual net loss.
-By June 2004 they have issued shares to an investment unit of Indonesian born tycoon Oei Hong Leong.
-In July 2004 Informatics made a new one-for-four rights issue deal at 25 cents per share to raise S$19.6 million.
+By June 2004, they have issued shares to an investment unit of Indonesian born tycoon Oei Hong Leong.
+In July 2004, Informatics made a new one-for-four rights issue deal at 25 cents per share to raise $19.6 million.

 Stock Trading Suspension

-On July 28, 2022 Informatics Education Ltd. (IEL) has been suspended for public trading in Singapore Stock Exchange (SGX) mainboard.
+On July 28, 2022, Informatics Education Ltd. (IEL) has been suspended for public trading in Singapore Stock Exchange (SGX) mainboard.
 It was placed on the watchlist pursuant to Rule 1311(2) (minimum trading price entry criteria) and Rule 1311(1) (financial entry criteria) of the exchange’s listing manual in 2017.
 The company will remain suspended until the completion of the exit offer to its shareholders, following which it will be delisted.